In 1066, who was the rightful heir to the throne?

 Lesson summary: In 1066, who was the rightful heir to the throne?

-It looks like you have not attempted the quiz.
+It looks like you have not completed the quiz.

 To share your results with your teacher please complete the quiz.